Foat/surface-prediction/README.md

 ## Introduction
 This is the source code for my "Surface prediction for a single image of urban scenes" paper.
-The paper will be published soon.

 If you use this software or annotated data, please cite the [paper]:

 F. Akhmadeev.
 Surface prediction for a single image of urban scenes. *Computer Vision - [ACCV 2014] Workshops*, volume 9008 of *Lecture Notes in Computer Science*, pages 369–382.
 Springer International Publishing, 2015.